Google Cloud integration

 Note

---container-restart-policy never
+The option --container-restart-policy never

 $ gcloud compute instance-templates create-with-container sinergym-template \